MattWindsor91/phenolphthalein/README.md

 # phenolphthalein

-_Phenolphthalein_ is an experiment to try make a concurrency test runner
+_Phenolphthalein_ is an experimental concurrency test runner that:
-that:

-- can run fixed-input, fixed-threading C11 concurrency tests;
+- can run fixed-input, fixed-threading C11 concurrency tests
-- is reasonably agnostic as to how those tests are implemented, requiring some common stub code but nothing more;
+- is reasonably agnostic as to how those tests are implemented, requiring some common stub code but nothing more
-- is based on the model of a fairly heavyweight standalone test runner interfacing with separately compiled test code.
+- is based on the model of a fairly heavyweight standalone test runner interfacing with separately compiled test code, rather than integrated test harnesses

-(**NOTE:** this is very much the kind of experiment that might result in failure, so don't be getting any hopes up.)
+While still quite new, inefficient, and rough against the edges, it has the following features:

+- handles `SIGTERM` by returning partial results
+- run tests indefinitely (or until the test fails or passes)
+- output in machine-readable JSON as well as traditional histograms

 Phenolphthalein is written in Rust (with some C interfacing code) and licenced under the MIT licence.

+## Why would I want to use this?

+You probably don't yet - it's early beta-grade software.
+But the intention is that it'll be useful when you want something like [Litmus](https://github.com/herdtools/litmus7), but:

+- you need to support things that aren't, or don't fit well in, Litmus tests
+- you'd prefer most of the test running infrastructure concentrated in one program, rather than being duplicated into test binaries
+- you can somehow compile/run Rust binaries but not OCaml ones
+- you need some of the above exotic features phenolphthalein has
+- you don't need native support for assembly, cross-compilation, Litmus test ingestion, etc.

 ## How do I use this?